nxskok/pasias/docs/27-stan.md

-(a) xxx Create a `.stan` file that will run a simple linear regression predicting a variable `y` from a variable `x`, estimating an intercept `a` and a slope
+(a) Create a `.stan` file that will run a simple linear regression predicting a variable `y` from a variable `x`, estimating an intercept `a` and a slope
 `b`.
 Use normal prior distributions for `a` and
-`b`, and allow the means and SDs of the prior distributions for `a` and `b`.
+`b`, and allow the means and SDs of the prior distributions for `a` and `b` to be specified (as data, later).
 The regression model says that the response `y` has a normal distribution with mean `a+bx` and SD `sigma` which is also estimated.
 Give this a prior chi-squared distribution with a prior mean that is also input.

 Solution